kottmanj/tq-chem-benchmark/README.md

 - qubit count: qubits=2x(N-Electrons)

 ### UpCCGSD/STO-3G (Pennylane)
-Including Pennylane timings (see [pl.py](pl.py)) as a representative for industry standard state-of-the-art code.
+Pennylane timings (see [pl.py](pl.py)) are included as a representative for state-of-the-art code with industry standard.